Things From the 90s That Would Make Life Better Today

 For example, some people really DO listen, and you get to pass on wisdom to those who haven’t climbed the hill yet.

-And even though you no longer look like a 30 year old, you look pretty damn good.
+And even though you no longer look like a 30 year old, you look pretty damn good. (-ish for good measure here.
+You look good-ish.)

 You might not bounce back from a night out as quickly, but you also have less desire to have a night out that needs recovery.